-Missile boast puts North Korea threat on Trump's front burner
+Facing growing North Korea nuke threat, Trump vows: 'It won't happen!'

 The hermit nation poses a unique threat.
 While the nuclear nations of China and Russia are both pushing back against US power across the globe, they are more integrated into the international system and neither is as erratic or threatening.
 This all moves Pyongyang to Trump's front burner as a simmering problem that might soon boil over.

-Kim declared Sunday that his goal was "to cope against the vicious threats for nuclear war by the Imperialists," a sinister nod to the US and its Asian allies
+Kim declared Sunday that his goal was "to cope against the vicious threats for nuclear war by the Imperialists," a sinister nod to the US and its Asian allies.

+Trump adviser Kellyanne Conway was asked on "Good Morning America" on Tuesday what the President-elect intended to do to stop North Korea's nukes.

+"He's not stated that publicly, and he won't before he's inaugurated," Conway said.

 North Korea has been steadily working to improve its missile and weapons capability, conducting a fifth nuclear test in September.